mmorency2021/quick_scan_container_images_parallel/README.md

 - Login to Private Registry Server with `podman login -u xxx quay.io`
 - To access to Quay.io Or Private Registry via REST API, it requires oauth and bear token
 - Push images to Quay Repository with specific Organization
-- Python3 + Pandas and Openpyxl using `sudo pip3 install pandas openpyxl`
+- Python3 + Pandas and Openpyxl using 'pip3 install pandas openpyxl`
   if `pip3` is not installed yet then `sudo dnf install python3-pip -y`
 - netcat (nc) rpm installed if not there it will skip the connectivity checking
 - bc rpm is also needed for check time